 Where the Grantee acquires an easement under this Agreement, the Grantee agrees to monitor and enforce the terms of the easement, unless the easement is subsequently transferred to another land management or conservation organization or entity with State permission, at which time monitoring and enforcement responsibilities will transfer to the new easement owner.

-Failure to provide an easement acceptable to the State may result in termination of this Agreement.
+Failure to provide an easement or other title restriction acceptable to the State may result in termination of this Agreement.